 Nic has been working with Drupal since late 2008 and owns a company that provides his clients creative solutions for everyday problems.
 Clients' needs range from government projects to e-commerce, higher education, and HIPAA-compliant medical service companies.
+Recently he has been working with Native Web Components to provide platform agnostic design and functionality.
 Not one to shy away from challenges he has extensive experience integrating with AWS and developing systems to manage mobile application back-end systems.
 He speaks at local drupal camps and co-hosts a Drupal podcast.
-Outside of work he enjoys dancing salsa, cooking, and working on home automation.
+Outside of work he enjoys building Lego, cooking, and working on home automation.

 John Picozzi’s official role is Solutions Architect at EPAM working from home in Rhode Island.
 His unofficial role at any organization is resident Drupal fanatic; He believes strongly in contributing to the Drupal community and supporting open source in any way he can.
 John is the main organizer of the Drupal Providence Meetup, an Acquia-certified Site Builder, a co-host on Talking Drupal, and a co-organizer of the New England Drupal Camp.
 Throughout his career, he has crafted Drupal solutions for organizations like CVS Caremark, Leica Geosystems, Blue Cross & Blue Shield, Marriott International, Rhode Island School of Design, and Getty Images.